open-feature/flagd/docs/configuration/configuration.md

   -k, --server-key-path string    Server side tls key path -a, --sync-provider-args        Sync provider arguments as key values separated by = -d, --socket-path string        Set the flagd socket path.
   -f, --uri strings               Set a sync provider uri to read data from this can be a filepath, url or reference to a kubernetes custom resource.
-Using multiple providers is supported where collisions between flags with the same key, the later will be used.
+Using multiple providers is supported, however if flag keys are duplicated across multiple sources it may lead to unexpected behavior.
   -C, --cors-origin strings       Set a CORS allow origin header, setting "*" will allow all origins (by default CORS headers are not set)
 ```